steveafrost/intro-to-math.js/README.md

 # JavaScript Math

 In Ruby solving for the square root of a number involves using a class method `.sqrt` on the `Math` class.
+Methods like `sqrt` in Ruby are class methods that we call on the `Math class`.

 While JavaScript supports a lot of the same mathematical operations as Ruby, there is one big difference. `Math` in JavaScript is actually a single built-in object that you can perform operations on.
-This `Math` object does have plenty of convenience methods that allow you to do math simply and easily.
+This `Math` object does have plenty of convenience functions that allow you to do math simply and easily.
+Think of these functions as the equivalent to instance methods in Ruby.
 You can read more about math in JavaScript [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math).

 Please feel free to use the console in the Chrome or Firefox Developer Tools to play around with these convenience methods.